LokiAllen/The-Kingfish/README.md

 ### Daniel Banks - Front End Design and Development:

 Daniel Banks worked on the front end of the website.
-This included the creation of the static `.html` files and `.css` files and ensuring their compatability with the back end.
+This included the creation of the static `.html` files and `.css` files and ensuring their compatibility with the back end.

 ### Back End Design and Development
 Members working on this include: